matrix-org/sygnal/docs/troubleshooting.md

 #### On other homeserver implementations

-No details available, but contributions welcomed.
+No details available, but contributions welcome.

 ### Check the push gateway (Sygnal) is reachable from the homeserver